Archives for July 2016

 As we reported to you earlier, in March our Kenyan partner organization Ngong Road Children’s Foundation (NRCF) received a disturbing 2015 audit report from their new audit firm, Crowe Horwath, which highlighted possible improprieties.
 The NRCF and Friends of Ngong Road (FoNR) boards (with support from the board of Karibu Loo) immediately commissioned a forensic audit of NRCF expenditures.

 Scope of the Investigation.
-The audit covered expenditures for calendar year 2015 through March of 2016.
-Although we did not conduct an analysis of periods prior to 2015 we believe the losses accelerated in 2015 through early 2016.
-In addition to scrutinizing financial records, the investigation included visits to 25 out of 34 schools and interviews of 329 out of 369 (89%) of NRCF students in primary, secondary and post-secondary institutions, as well as the administrators of the relevant institutions.
+The audit covered expenditures for the calendar year 2015 through March 2016.
+Although we did not conduct an analysis of periods prior to 2015 we believe the losses accelerated from 2015 through early 2016.
+In addition to scrutinizing financial records, the investigation included visits to 25 out of 34 schools and interviews with 329 out of 369 (89%) NRCF students in primary, secondary, and post-secondary institutions, as well as the administrators of the relevant institutions.
 The remaining 40 students attend schools too far from Nairobi for the audit firm to physically visit but telephone interviews were conducted with students and administrators.
 The audit firm believed that confirming the child count was a vital first step since that is the basis for many of our costs.
-NRCF staff and major suppliers of uniforms, shoes, books and other services were also interviewed.
+NRCF staff and major suppliers of uniforms, shoes, books, and other services were also interviewed.